cristicmf/dao/README.md

 **dao-core**

 The [dao-core](https://github.com/smartcontractproduction/dao-core) library contains the core components of the system - Doug and Permission.
-Everything but the dao-core is optional.

 **dao-collections**